 Networking – there’s no escaping it.
-A radio presenter may now be broadcasting to several different geographical areas each carrying their own local commercials.
+A radio presenter may be broadcasting live to several different geographical areas each carrying their own local commercials.
 But what about localised links such as news, travel or weather updates?

-This application is designed to record audio for up to 12 splits.
+This application is designed to record audio for up to 24 splits.
 It is especially suited as part of a PSquared “Myriad” Network.
 It relies upon you having Network (for split ads/branding) and Auto-Importer (to ingest the audio).
 Audio is then played as a Split Cart Group within “Network”.
-It can also work with Genesys, mAirList RCS Zetta and other playout systems that auto-import from a folder periodically.
+It can also work with Genesys, mAirList, PlayoutONE, RCS Zetta and other playout systems that auto-import from a folder periodically.

 The process of recording is simple: Shortcut-keys are provided, and the procedure is as follow:

 - Click “REC” and start talking, click it again to stop